authgear/authgear-server/CONTRIBUTING.md

 We have to remain on react-router-dom@6.3.0 until we find an alternative.
 As of react-router-dom@6.18.0, unstable_useBlocker and unstable_usePrompt are still marked as unstable.

-@tabler/icons@1.92.0 is the last version that can be built with our current setup.
-Newer version will cause our `npm run build` command to fail.

 NPM has an outstanding issue related to optional native dependencies. https://github.com/npm/cli/issues/4828
 The issue will happen if the following conditions hold: